Azure-Samples/active-directory-dotnet-native-aspnetcore-v2/README.md

 The second phase of the tutorials modifies the Web API so that the todo-items also mention the identity of the user adding them.

 <img src="2.%20Web%20API%20now%20calls%20Microsoft%20Graph/ReadmeFiles/todolist-client.png" alt="TodoList Client with user name" width="320" />

+#### In the third part of the tutorial

+The experience in the third phase is the same as in the second phase, but users can sign-in with their personal Microsoft account

 ## How to run this sample